Darxo/Hardened/README.md

 ### Combat Loot Changes

-- Weapons worn by NPCs now have a 60% chance to drop (down from 90%) but no longer need to have at least 12 Condition to be eligable for dropping
+- Weapons worn by NPCs now have a 60% chance to drop (down from 90%) but no longer need to have at least 12 Condition to be eligible for dropping
-- Throwing Weapons no longer need to be equipped, or missing an ammunition to be eligable for dropping
+- Throwing Weapons no longer need to be equipped, or missing an ammunition to be eligible for dropping
 - Non-Named shields worn by enemies now have a 50% chance to drop (down from 90%)
 - All shields worn by enemies can now drop, even if they have less than 25% Condition or less than 6 Condition left
 - Helmets worn by players now need at least 1 Condition to be guaranteed to drop (down from 16)
 - Body Armors worn by players now need at least 1 Condition to be guaranteed to drop (down from 11)
-- Body Armors and Helmets worn by NPCs now require at least 50% condition on them to be eligable for dropping (up from 25%).
-They no longer require a minimum absolute condition to be eligable for dropping (down from 31)
+- Body Armors and Helmets worn by NPCs now require at least 50% condition on them to be eligible for dropping (up from 25%).
+They no longer require a minimum absolute condition to be eligible for dropping (down from 31)
-- Body Armors and Helmets, which are eligable for dropping how have a 100% base chance to drop at 100% condition (up from 70% for helmets).
+- Body Armors and Helmets, which are eligible for dropping how have a 100% base chance to drop at 100% condition (up from 70% for helmets).
 This chance now scales linearly with condition, reaching 0% drop chance at 50% condition (e.g. 40% drop chance at 70% condition)
 - **Bandages** worn by enemies now have a 60% chance to drop (down from 100%)

 ### Throwing Weapon Rework